texastribune/newsapps-django-template/README.md

 pip install django
 ```

-You may need to re-initialize your virtual environment for autocomplete of Django commands. (`workon <name-of-your-project>`)
+You may need to re-initialize your virtual environment for autocomplete of Django commands. (`workon <name-of-your-project>-dev`)

 Now we're ready to start cookin'.
 (The name of your project doesn't have to be the same as the folder you created.)